micene09/scarlett/docs/api/rest-client-options.md

 (error: RestError, response: IResponse) => void
 ```

-Global handler, running on your `RestClient`'s instance context, called every time an error was received by a request.
+Global handler, running on your rest-client context, called every time an error was received by a request.
 This callback will not be invoked if it is filtered by `throwExcluding` option.